8 best web conferencing tools

 ClickMeeting has three options for paid accounts:

-Live: $30 monthly for live webinars and video conferencing, four video feeds and 25 audio feeds
+$30 monthly for live webinars and video conferencing, eight video feeds, and 25 audio feeds

-Automated: $45 monthly for automated, live and on-demand webinars, four video feeds and 25 audio feeds
+$45 monthly for automated, live and on-demand webinars, eight video feeds, and 25 audio feeds

 ClickMeeting allows you to have more than 25 attendees, but you’ll pay more per month.
 The cost depends on your attendee numbers, increasing to $309 per month for the Live plan or $359 per month for Automated.
 That level of support accepts up to 1,000 attendees.